LoneSalmon/Active-Directory/README.md

   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-DHCP-scope-6.png"><br>
   <strong>😨 "What is the purpose of Lease Duration?" 😨</strong>  <br>
   <p align="justify">
-    <em>The lease duration in DHCP specifies how long a client device can use an IP address and network configuration.
-Its purpose is to efficiently manage IP address allocation, adapt to changing network needs, facilitate IP address reclamation, support load balancing, and enhance network security.
+    <em>It specifies how long a device can use the IP information provided.
+Its purpose is to manage address allocation, adapt to changing network needs, facilitate IP address reclamation, support load balancing, and enhance network security.
 The choice of lease duration depends on network requirements, balancing address management efficiency, network stability, and security considerations.
 Shorter leases suit devices with frequent connections, while longer leases are suitable for stable connections and resource planning.</em>
   </p>
 </p>

 ___

-- Now we're given the choice to define the DHCP options (which I'll explain shortly) or opt out of them for now.  <br>
+- Now we will define the DHCP options (which I'll explain shortly).  <br>
-- We will define these options from the get-go since I like living on the edge:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-DHCP-scope-7.png">  <br>
   <strong>😨 "So what are DHCP options?" 😨</strong>  <br>
   <p align="justify">
-    <em>They are additional parameters that a DHCP server can provide to client devices alongside the essential IP address and subnet mask.
+    <em>They are additional parameters that a DHCP can provide to devices alongside the essential IP address and subnet mask.
 These options include settings such as the default gateway, DNS server addresses, domain names, time servers, and more.</em>
   </p>
 </p>

 ___

-- The first step is to define our Default-Gateway (Router) Address.
-Here, I will not specify the Vmware NAT, but Instead, I will add the address of our SRV1.
-If you look back at our <a href="#-%EF%B8%8F-topology-%EF%B8%8F-">Topology</a> You can see that we will be configuring our SRV1 as a routing server.  <br>
+- The first step is to define our default gateway address.
+I will not specify the VMware NAT.
+Instead, I will add the address of SRV1.
+If you look back at our <a href="#-%EF%B8%8F-topology-%EF%B8%8F-">Topology</a> You can see that we will be configuring SRV1 as a routing server.  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-DHCP-scope-8.png">